 The typical car rearview mirror will not show a car that is driving alongside in your car’s “blind spot”; however, the fact that you cannot see the other car in the mirror does not mean that the other car isn’t there.
 It is!

 You turn your car to the side without looking over your shoulder (checking the “blind spot”) and guess what happens: Bam!
 Looking over your shoulder for the “blind spot” will most likely enable you to make a better driving decision.
 “Blind spots” also apply to us humans: We all have them!

 The various levels of therapy

-However, despite its benefits, some want to go further than being listened to in a warm, non-judgmental environment; that is, some want very specific, structured help.
+Despite benefits of what is stated above, some want to go further than being listened to in a warm, non-judgmental environment; that is, some want very specific, structured help like the one I offer.
 For example, some may want to learn to bring into consciousness to their unhelpful, self-defeating thinking patterns and to replace them with more realistic, positive ones; in other words, they want to unlearn them.
 Others may want to learn and practice skills and tools that they can use naturally in their daily living.
-Some may want to specifically address symptoms related to the aftermath of experiencing traumatic events, which sometimes may trace as far back as your childhood.
-If this describes you, then we can also work through this together in therapy.
+Some may want to specifically address symptoms related to the aftermath of experiencing traumatic events (a.k.a., trauma resolution), which sometimes may trace as far back as your childhood.
+If this describes the healing journey that you seek, we can work through it together in therapy.

 My name is Hector A. Pereles, an engineer turned professional counselor.
 Wait!: Engineer turned counselor?
 Is this correct?
 Yes, you read correctly.
 It is sort of a rare breed or unusual career change, isn’t it?
 But yes: That’s me!